ucsb/CS263_project/README.md

 # CS 263 Final Project, Fall 2021

-## What is Ambience?

-Ambience is an operating system designed to support distributed applications structured as microservices.
-Ambience is designed to overcome two major challenges: the inability to run a common OS on multiple and various hardware platforms, and the negative impact general commodity operating systems can have on performance.

-## Project Description and Project Goals
+## Project Description and Goals

-For this project, we will be implementing applications (e.g. microservices) to run on Ambience and identifying areas that are lacking from an application developer’s perspective.
-For instance, if an application developer wishes to run their microservice on Ambience, what are the tools needed to streamline this process that are not already present in Ambience?
-What additional abstractions could be added to Ambience to facilitate the application deployment process?

-We will begin by creating a sample microservice and running it using Kubernetes to get a feel for what is involved in deploying a service on a system like Kubernetes.
-Then, we will take the same service, try to run it on Ambience, and compare and contrast the experience of running the microservice on Ambience as opposed to Kubernetes.
-Ultimately, we aim to identify ways in which Ambience can be improved.
+For this project we will be surveying and analyzing the ways in which developers write microservices today.
+We hope to come to an understanding of what frameworks, languages, libraries, and platforms are popular among microservices developers, and gain experience on how these tools work.
+How do they compare to each other and how easy are they to use from an application developers perspective?
+Is there a lot of community support and documentation for these tools?
+What types of applications are best implemented as microservices and what are the pros and cons of developing an application as a microservices?
+Ultimately we aim to learn more about how applications designed using a microservice architecture are written, and how the technologies involved in microservice implementation perform in terms of ease of use.